WASHINGTON, D.C. | June 9, 2017

 BACKGROUND: Far too many men and women are leaving the workforce without the financial security they need when they retire.
 In fact, according to a report by the Government Accountability Office, 29 percent of households with individuals over the age of 55 have no retirement savings or traditional pension.
 Now more than ever, we need policies that make it easier for Americans to successfully plan for their retirement years.

 In 2016, the Obama administration finalized the flawed fiduciary rule, threatening access to affordable retirement advice for families and small business owners.
 Many working families rely on the assistance of trusted financial advisors to help lay the foundation for a secure retirement.
 Small business owners also frequently rely on this advice when putting together a retirement plan for their employees.
-House Republicans believe financial advisors should serve their clients’ best interest.
+House Republicans believe financial advisors should serve their clients’ best interests.
 Unfortunately, the fiduciary rule imposes a host of costly new mandates and burdensome regulations that will:

 - Restrict access to affordable retirement advice for low- and middle-income families.